 - Outdoor Museums

 Wherever you travel in Finland you can find an outdoor museum close by.
 These museums are often open only during the summer and are in the middle of nature.
-If you are a tourist in Finland or even longtime resident, visiting outdoor museums will teach you a lot about the local culture while being the perfect way to see more of idyllic Finnish nature.
+If you are a tourist in Finland or even a longtime resident, visiting outdoor museums will teach you a lot about the local culture while being the perfect way to see more of idyllic Finnish nature.
 One example of an outdoor museum is Seurasaari Open-Air Museum.
 Like most of the outdoor museums, Seurasaari is dedicated to historic Finnish culture with old buildings, farm animals, and guides wearing traditional clothing.

 - Enjoy the Midnight Sun

-You may have heard about northern nightless night or midnight sun.
+You may have heard about the northern nightless night or midnight sun.
 If you haven’t, basically it means that in northern countries there is one day in a year when the sun never sets.
-Finns celebrate this day with partying through the night.
-Characteristic midnight sun celebrations include a huge pile of branches that is set on fire at midnight, playing summer games, drinking and doing summer spells (for example to see your future husband in a dream).
+Finns celebrate this day by partying through the night.
+Characteristic midnight sun celebrations include a huge pile of branches that is set on fire at midnight, playing summer games, drinking, and doing summer spells (for example to see your future husband in a dream).
 The main point is to have fun.

 - Travel to Åland and Finland’s Archipelago

 The last tip for our “best of” list during summer is a visit to Finland’s archipelago.
 Finland’s biggest island is also an autonomous area called Åland.
 It and the other islands of Finland differ a lot from the mainland.
-Bike and car tours around these islands are popular during summer months and definitely worth of try if you are planning on staying in Finland for a longer period.
-Even locals do these island trips during summer because archipelago is a beautiful area full of idyllic islands and many things to see.
+Bike and car tours around these islands are popular during the summer months and definitely worth of try if you are planning on staying in Finland for a longer period.
+Even locals do these island trips during summer because the archipelago is a beautiful area full of idyllic islands and many things to see.